Analytic linearization of conformal maps of the annulus: Stable foliation of

+with a universal $c$; this is evident for $\Phi_0$ and thus holds for $\Phi$, the universal constant taking care of the difference between the functions.
 For $\eps$ sufficiently large, $R_{\alpha_n}$ is a hyperbolic periodic point of $\cR$ due to Theorem \ref{th:infcont}.
 So it has an analytic local stable submanifold of codimension one (see e.g. \cite{Vand,ElBi} for an infinite-dimensional version of Hadamard-Perron Theorem).
 Now we will construct $\cV_\alpha$ as a limit of $\cV_n$.
 We will prove that submanifolds $\cV_n$ are graphs over one and the same open domain in $V_0$; extracting a converging subsequence for $\alpha_n\to \alpha$, we will find a stable submanifold at $\alpha$ as a limit of $\cV_n$.